shankarj67/30DaysOfFLCode/README.md

 - [PanzaMail](https://github.com/IST-DASLab/PanzaMail) - Panza is an automated email assistant customized to your writing style and past email history, trained without ever sharing your sensitive data.

+- [Secure XGBoost](https://mc2-project.github.io/secure-xgboost/) - Secure XGBoost is a library that provides the capability to train XGBoost models on untrusted enviroments using secure hardware enclaves.

 ### Books